ThibautBremand/Coursera_Capstone/REPORT_Coursera_Capstone.md

 - The place comes from the *Lawrence Park South* : **headerLocation tag**
 - The name of the place is *Wooden Woodworking Canada Inc.* : **Group -> Items -> Venue -> Name tag**
 - The category of the place is *Service à domicile* (english translation : Home service) : **Group -> Items -> Venue -> Categories -> Name tag**

+### 3.Methodology

+As we previously saw, we use the following datasets :

+- A list of neighbourhoods' general information (Neighbourhood name, Number, and coordinates calculated using the Geocoder package)
+- A list of neighbourhoods' demographic data, with its number of people of each ethnic origin living in

+We start by displaying the map of the city of Toronto using the Folium package.
+On this map, we draw a blue circle for each neighbourhood, using the neighbourhoods' coordinates.
+It is a good way to visualise the perimeter of the data we are going to analyse in our project.
+It also confirms that the different neighbourhoods are well distributed within the city, and that our dataset covers the whole city.

+Then, we find out what are the top most common ethnic origins for each neighbourhood.
+This will allow us to perform a clustering based on this demographic data.

+For the clustering, we use a K-Means algorithm.
+I chose to use a K-Means algorithm, as it is one on the most used algorithm for unsupervised learning and clustering.
+It is typically used for scenarios like understanding the population demomgraphics, market segmentation, social media trends, anomaly detection, etc. where the clusters are unknown to begin with.
+It is exactly our scenario, as we want to understand how the neighbourhoods of Toronto are segmented, and the clusters to begin with are unknown.
+Also, K-Means is one of the simmplest clustering algorithm to implement and to run, and is less time consuming that more complex algorithms.